 - Ask your physician for recommendations on cancer screenings, and for guidance on any other physical, emotional, or mental health concerns being experienced.

 Grace Home Care can help people who have diabetes in a variety of ways, including transportation to medical appointments and procedures, meal planning and preparation in accordance with nutritional restrictions, medication reminders, and more.
-Reach out to the Topeka senior care experts at 785-286-2273 for a free in-home consultation for more information regarding our professional in-home care for diabetes management.
+Reach out to our experts in senior care in Topeka, KS at 785-286-2273 for a free in-home consultation for more information regarding our professional in-home care for diabetes management.
 For a full list of each of the communities we serve, please visit our Service Area page.